erictt/computer-science-learning/source/_posts/cs6200/p2l4-thread-design-consideration.md

 * A better solution is to use **interrupt/signal masks** which allow us dynamically enable/disable whether the handling code can interrupt the executing mutex.
     * The mask is a sequence of bits where each bits represents a specific interrupt or signal with value 0/1.
     * When event occur, the handler will check the mask to decide whether pending or proceed.
     * Another thing should be point out.
 Once the interrupt/signal is pending, others interrupts/signals might also become pending.
-Typically the handling routine will only be executed once, so if we want to ensure a signal handling routine is executed more than once, it is not sufficient to just generate the signal more than once.
+Typically the handling routine will only be executed once, so if we want to ensure a signal handling routine is executed more than once, it is not sufficient to generate the signal more than once.

-* More on Signal Masks
+* What if masks disable interrupt/signal?
     * Interrupt masks are per CPU.
 If the mask disables interrupt, the hardware interrupt routing mechanism will not deliver interrupt to CPU
     * Signal masks are per execution context (ULT on top of KLT).
 If a mask disables a signal, the kernel will see this and will not interrupt the corresponding execution context.
 * Interrupts on Multicore Systems
     * On a multi CPU system, the interrupt routing logic will direct the interrupt to any CPU that at that moment in time has that interrupt enabled.
 One strategy is to enable interrupts on just one CPU, which will allow avoiding any of the overheads or perturbations related to interrupt handling on any of the other cores.
 The net effect will be improved performance.
 * Two Types of Signals
     1. **One-shot signals** refer to signals that will only interrupt once.
 This means that from the perspective of the user level thread, n signals will look exactly like one signal.
 One-shot signals must also be explicitly re-enabled every time.
     2. **Real-Time Signals** refer to signals that will interrupt as many times are they are raised.
 If n signals occur, the handler will be called n times.